Uniformly most reliable three-terminal graph of dense graphs: The uniformly most reliable three-terminal graph

-It is easy to see that for this case, all $rst$-subgraph and all $rt$-subgraph and all $st$-subgraph in $S$ contains the edge $x_4x_5$.
-Thus, the image of the map defined by the above cases is not a $rst$-subgraph of $Z_n$.
+Case 2.3.
+Assume that $S-\{x_4x_5\}$ is not an $rst$-subgraph, or $rt$-subgraph, or $st$-subgraph.
+In this case, all $rst$-subgraphs, $rt$-subgraphs and $st$-subgraphs in $S$ contain the edge $x_4x_5$.
+Thus, the image of the map defined by the above cases is not an $rst$-subgraph of $Z_n$.
 Let $S'$ be a minimal $rst$-subgraph in $S$.
-Then $S'$ consists of a minimal $rsx_4$-subgraph, the edge $x_4x_5$ and a minimal $x_5t$-subgraph.
+In $S'-\{x_4x_5\}$, there are two components containing $x_4$ and $x_5$ respectively.
+Targets $r$ and $s$ are in the same component, otherwise $S-\{x_4x_5\}$ is either an $rt$-subgraph or an $st$-subgraph.
+Without loss of generality, let $r,s$ be in the component containing $x_4$ in $S'-\{x_4x_5\}$, let $t$ be in the same component as $x_5$ in $S'-\{x_4x_5\}$.